-- Safekeeping and administration of financial instruments, including custodianship and related services. - Granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction. - Foreign exchange services where these are connected to the provision of investment services. - Investment Research (obtained in 2024)
+- Safekeeping and administration of financial instruments, including custodianship and related services. - Granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction. - Foreign exchange services where these are connected to the provision of investment services. - Investment Research.